riccardodesanti/riccardodesanti.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Generative optimization and exploration: from mathematical foundations to large-scale discovery methods.
+subtitle: Decision Making Under Uncertainty.
+Foundations and applications in Scientific Discovery.

 profile:
   align: right